Enhancing disorder-free localization through dynamically emergent local symmetries: Experimental proposal

 To emphasize the importance of a gauge symmetry for disorder-free localization and how that gauge symmetry arises in our perturbative scheme, we compare the system in the weak and strong driving regimes, i.e., in a regime with and without emergent local symmetry, respectively.
 To this end, we fit the imbalance and plot its extracted prethermal steady state value for different driving strengths~$V/\Omega$, as shown in Fig.~\ref{fig:RydbergScheme}(e).
 In the limit of a strong drive,~$V/\Omega \lesssim 1$, the system has no gauge symmetry and we find that both initial states thermalize with a vanishing imbalance.
 When the driving strength is decreased,~$V/\Omega \gtrsim 1$, an emergent local symmetry from LPG protection governs the dynamics of the system.
 The dynamics then distinguishes between the two initial states, and the gauge-noninvariant superposition state $\ket{\psi^z_0}$ leads to a localization of the domain wall on experimentally relevant timescales, while $\ket{\psi^x_0}$ will still result in a vanishing imbalance.
+The emergent gauge structure with nontrivial dynamics in the weak driving regime is consistent with our picture that well-defined energy subspaces are required to suppress error terms while gauge-invariant dynamics $\hat{H}_\mathrm{eff}$ is induced by virtual processes.